-Quizzes, in-class PRs, and lecture notebooks, will sometimes be used to keep track of attendance.
+Quizzes will be used to keep track of attendance.

-Picking up graded quizzes will also be used to keep track of attendance. (you are only allowed to pick up your own quiz)
+Picking up graded quizzes will be used to keep track of attendance. (you are allowed to pick up only your own quiz)

 You are responsible for picking up your graded quiz / practice notebook / homework / outline at the beginning of each lecture period.
 If you fail to pick up your work then your score is reduced 15% for each day that you fail to pick it up (unless you have an excused absence) and you will be marked as late.